-The General Ability Index (GAI) is an optional summary score that is less sensitive to the influence of working memory and processing speed are vital to a comprehensive evaluation of cognitive ability, it should be noted that the GAI does not have the breadth of coverage as the FSIQ.
+The General Ability Index (GAI) is an optional summary score that is less sensitive to the influence of working memory and processing speed.
+As working memory and processing speed are vital to a comprehensive evaluation of cognitive ability, it should be noted that the GAI does not have the breadth of coverage as the FSIQ.
 The GAI should be interpreted with caution if there is a 15+ difference between the VCI and PRI.